 1. It shall be unlawful for any person to erect, move, alter, change, repair, place, suspend, or to cause or permit to be erected, moved, altered, changed, repaired, placed, suspended, or attached any sign in violation of this Zoning Ordinance and this Article.

 2. It shall be unlawful for any person or persons to fasten, paste, place, post, paint, or attach in any way any sign, handbill, poster, advertisement, or notice of any kind or sort, whether political or otherwise, or to cause the same to be done, in or upon any curbstone, lamp post, telephone, telegraph, or electric light pole, tree, or bridge.
-It shall be unlawful to paste, place, paint, or attach any sign on any building, street, or property of the City; provided, however, that any property owner or the occupant of any property abutting on any public street in the City or County may paint or stamp the address of such property upon the curbing directly in front of the building or to have same painted thereon, subject to approval by the Zoning Official.
+It shall be unlawful to paste, place, paint, or attach any sign on any building, street, or property of the City; provided, however, that any property owner or the occupant of any property abutting on any public street in the City may paint or stamp the address of such property upon the curbing directly in front of the building or to have same painted thereon, subject to approval by the Zoning Administrator.

 3. Billboards are defined as signs advertising products or services other than those available on the premises and which have an area of three hundred (300) square feet or more per face.
-Billboards shall not be permitted under these sign regulations in any City Zones.
+Billboards shall not be permitted under these sign regulations in any City Zoning District.

 SECTION 2.
 SIGN CLASSIFICATION: Functional and structural sign classifications shall include the following: